 - bacon bits

-- Next, heat a large skillet over medium/high heat and add olive oil.
-When olive oil is fragrant, add onion and garlic and sauté for 2-3 minutes.
+- While the potatoes are baking, heat the remaining 2 tablespoons of olive oil in a large skillet over medium/high heat.
+When the oil is fragrant, add the onion and garlic and sauté for 2-3 minutes.
 Remove from skillet and set aside.

-- Cut warm* potatoes in half (hotdog style) and hollow out the insides with a tablespoon scoop.
-Be sure to keep the skin of the potato intact with about 1/4-inch of flesh so that they are sturdy enough to hold the potato mixture.
-You should have 8 total potato boats.
+- Once the potatoes are baked, unwrap the foil and let them cool for 10 minutes and reduce the oven temperature to 375ºF.
+Slice the warm potatoes in half (hotdog style) and carefully hollow out the insides with a tablespoon scoop.
+Place the potato flesh into a large bowl.
+Keep the skin of the potato intact with about 1/4-inch of flesh so they are sturdy enough to hold the mashed potato mixture.
+You should have 8 total potato skins.

-- Carefully spoon potato mixture evenly into the 8 potato boats.
+- Spoon the potato mixture evenly into the 8 potato skins.

-- Spray a baking sheet with nonstick cooking spray and then place each of the potato boats onto the baking sheet.
+- Spray a baking sheet with nonstick cooking spray (or line a baking sheet with foil and spray the foil with nonstick cooking spray).
+Place all 8 of the filled potato skins onto the baking sheet.

 - Bake at 375ºF for 15 minutes.

-- Remove from the oven, sprinkle with cheddar cheese and place them back into the oven for an additional 5 minutes to melt the cheese.
+- Remove the potatoes from the oven, sprinkle with the remaining cheddar cheese, and bake for another 5 minutes to melt the cheese.

-- Finally, remove from the oven, let cool for a few minutes, and then top with all of your favorite toppings!
+- Let the potatoes cool for a few minutes, top with all of your favorite toppings, and enjoy!

 Tips & Notes